-Discover seven quick and easy tips for a stress-free time at the rental counter.
-With this simple advice, you can keep things simple when you arrive to pick up your car, and have a great start to your trip.
+Discover seven easy tips for a stress-free time at the car hire counter.
+Keeping things simple when you arrive to pick up your rental car makes for a great start to your trip.

 3) Sort fuel & mileage